simonmichael/hledger/hledger-web/hledger-web.m4.md

 A @FILE argument will be expanded to the contents of FILE, which should contain one command line option/argument per line.
 (To prevent this, insert a `--` argument before.)

-By default, hledger-web starts the web app in "transient mode" and also opens it in your default web browser if possible.
-In this mode the web app will keep running for as long as you have it open in a browser window, and will exit after two minutes of inactivity (no requests and no browser windows viewing it).
-With `--serve`, it just runs the web app without exiting, and logs requests to the console.
-With `--serve-api`, only the JSON web api (see below) is served, with the usual HTML server-side web UI disabled.

 By default the server listens on IP address 127.0.0.1, accessible only to local requests.
 You can use `--host` to change this, eg `--host 0.0.0.0` to listen on all configured addresses.